uerbzr/csharp-api-service/README.md

 # C# API Layers

-A simple example of how to create a C# API with multiple layers.
-Layers have been broken down into various projects in this extreme example!
+A simple example of how you might setup a C# API with multiple layers.

 ## Description